acan0007/model-extraction-attack/README.md

 **Project Overview**

--Objective: steal/replicate a model used in national voting system's digit recognition model.
+- Objective: steal/replicate a model used in national voting system's digit recognition model.
--Method: Interact with the targeet model as a benign user -> send adversarial queries -> Infer model Behaviour -> train the attack model.
+- Method: Interact with the targeet model as a benign user -> send adversarial queries -> Infer model Behaviour -> train the attack model.
--Dataset: MNIST
+- Dataset: MNIST

 **Attack Overview**
 1. Target model (LeNet):
- 1.a.
-Simulates a black-box digit classifier used in voting system.
+ - Simulates a black-box digit classifier used in voting system.
- 1.b.
-Only predictions are available, no architecture and/or parameters.
+ - Only predictions are available, no architecture and/or parameters.

 2. Attack Model (LeNet_a):
- 2.a.
-Designed by the attacker to mimic the target model.
+ - Designed by the attacker to mimic the target model.
- 2.b. trained using;
+ - trained using:
-    - MNIST dataset labels
+    1. MNIST dataset labels
-    - predicted outputs from target model
+    2. predicted outputs from target model

 3. Training setup:
  - Learning Rates; 0.0001 - 0.001